openfun/blog/content/posts/xapi-activities-101/index.md

   and
   [_incorporate the loaded definition into its canonical definition for that Activity, while preserving names or definitions not included in the loaded definition_](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#lrs-requirements-5)

-Another mouthful ! 😆
+Another mouthful. 😆

 ## Conclusion

-Congrats to the brave readers that followed along this somewhat arduous subject 🎉 !
-They can now understand fully the introduction diagram ✌️
+Congrats to the brave readers that followed along this somewhat arduous subject!
+They can now understand fully the introduction diagram. ✌️

 In this post we've learnt about :

 - activities : what they are and how are they specified
 - who uses them and how they can be queried
-- What the hell is a canonical activity definition and why it matters
+- What is a canonical activity definition and why it matters

-Cheers and let's hope we'll meet again to explore together the magical world of xAPI and digital learning ! 👋
+Cheers and let's hope we'll meet again to explore together the magical world of xAPI and digital learning! 👋